-To explore 'pausative' dentistry concept and the importance of adopting a lifetime approach.
-This article qualifies for one hour of enhanced CPD; answer the questions on page 110 or scan the OR code.
+Tif Qureshi explains his 'pausative' dentistry concept and the importance of adopting a lifetime approach.

 hat does it mean to care for a patient over a lifetime?
-Are we, as dentists, treating a patient to make them happy and then saying goodbye, or should we provide that patient with a
+Are we, as dentists, treating a patient to make them happy and then saying goodbye, or should we provide that patient with a stable, functional outcome to last for many years?